Common Signs of Rodent Infestations

 Diseases Transmitted by Rodents

 Rodents are notorious carriers of various diseases that can pose serious health risks to humans.
-Some of the most common diseases include Hantavirus, which can cause severe respiratory issues, Leptospirosis, a bacterial infection that affects the liver and kidneys, and Salmonella, which leads to food poisoning.
+Some of the most common diseases include Hantavirus, which can cause severe respiratory issues; Leptospirosis, a bacterial infection that affects the liver and kidneys; and Salmonella, which leads to food poisoning.
 These diseases can be transmitted through direct contact with rodent droppings, urine, or saliva and through contaminated food and water.
 Understanding these risks underscores the importance of prompt and effective rodent control.

 Allergies and Asthma